silnrsi/font-arab-tools/documentation/source/productsite/differentpattern.md

----
-title: Characters which follow a different dot pattern
----

 The _nukat_ (dots) on most _dual joining_ characters follow a consistent pattern.
 There are a few characters which do not follow this pattern.
 These are: